Mapping Field Values

 , english

-.
-Notice that there are no mappings for the last two checkboxes because their values match.
+Please note that mappings for the last two checkboxes are absent as their values match.

 Let’s say we want to change the checkbox value in the CF7 form-tag for the english